 The wedding took place during the 56th Grammy Awards, officiated by Queen Latifah herself, who also married 32 other couples at the same time.
 This wedding was one of the biggest and most-watched moments in Grammy history.

-These two black gay men now widely known as “the Grammy couple” continue to work in film and television.
-They run their own projects including a vlog where they published relationship advice.
+These two black gay men, now widely known as “the Grammy couple”, continue to work in film and television.
+In addition, they run their own projects, including a vlog where they published relationship advice.

 Black Gay and Married at The Grammys

 Another couple married at the same Grammy awards ceremony was husbands Jamal and Octavius Terry-Sims.